Conditions Syphilis

 If syphilis is suspected, doctors can take swabs of the affected sites and examine them under a special microscope or with specific laboratory tests.
 The bacteria can be detected directly in a lab.
 A positive pathogen detection should always lead to a treatment.

+There are also rapid tests for syphilis.
 Results of rapid syphilis tests are not as reliable as lab tests.
 But they can be used as screening procedures and give an indication of an infection.
 Further antibody tests must then be carried out for accurate diagnostic confirmation.

 How is syphilis treated?

 With early syphilis, the symptoms usually recede quickly after therapy.
 Sufferers should avoid sexual contact until full recovery.
-With late syphilis, permanent impairments may develop due to organ damage.
+However, organ damage incurred as a result of late syphilis cannot be reversed and may lead to permanent impairments.

 What other useful information is there?